 Example:

-If you are in Canada and want to access the US Netflix library, then connect to a server closer to Canada, like Washington or Idaho.
+If you are in Canada and want to access the US Netflix library, connect to a server closer to Canada, like Washington or Idaho.
 This will reduce the travel time for your data, and your internet speed will eventually increase.

 On the other hand, if you want to access the Japanese Netflix library, you will need to connect to a Japanese IP address, which will increase the travel time of your data and decrease your internet speed.
 Still, this will work if you have a good internet connection and a speed of 20Mbps.